 Annika Sorenstam Biography

-Annika Sorenstam is 5’6" tall… She married David Esch, then an executive at Callaway Golf, on 4 January 1997; they were divorced in 2005...
-Her career victories have automatically qualified Sorenstam for the sport’s Hall of Fame… Her dominance of the women’s tour was often compared to Tiger Woods’s dominance of the PGA in the same era… Annika Sorenstam attended the University of Arizona… Her sister Charlotta Sorenstam also is an international-class golfer… Mike McGee became managing director of Annika Sorenstam’s business brand in 2006.
+Annika Sorenstam is 5’6″ tall… She married David Esch, then an executive at Callaway Golf, in 1997; they were divorced in 2005.
+She married businessman Mike McGee in January of 2009.
+They have two children: a daughter, Ava Madelyn McGee, born in 2009, and a son, William, born in 2011… Annika Sorenstam’s career victories automatically qualified her for the sport’s Hall of Fame… Her dominance of the women’s tour was often compared to Tiger Woods’s dominance of the PGA in the same era… Annika Sorenstam attended the University of Arizona… Her sister Charlotta Sorenstam also was an international-class golfer… Mike McGee became managing director of Annika Sorenstam’s business brand in 2006.
 He is the son of former pro golfer Jerry McGee.